Analytic, Differentiable and Measurable Diagonalizations in Symmetric Lie Algebras: Main Results

 where $P_k(z)$ are the corresponding eigenprojections of $A_c(z)$.
 In particular,~\eqref{eq:holomorphic-vf} shows that the expression can be continued analytically to $z=t_0$. \end{lemma}

 \begin{proof} The proof is a long but straightforward computation involving resolvents given in Appendix~\ref{app:computations}. \end{proof}

 The motivation for~\eqref{eq:holomorphic-vf} comes from Lemma~\ref{lemma:differentiably-diagonalizable} and Proposition~\ref{prop:Ck-regular}.
-The right hand side is the formula derived in~\cite[p.~105]{Kato80}, whereas the left hand side is written in terms of Lie algebraic quantities.
-A priori it is not even clear that the left hand side should be continuous.
+The right-hand side is the formula derived in~\cite[p.~105]{Kato80}, whereas the left-hand side is written in terms of Lie algebraic quantities.
+A priori it is not even clear that the left-hand side should be continuous.

 \begin{corollary} Let $V$ be a real inner product space, and let $I$ be an open interval containing $0$.
 Let $A:I\to\mf{gl}(V)$ be a real analytic curve of normal operators, and let $U:I\to\GL(V)$ be the solution of the ordinary differential equation